mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2012-09-04-ssgetchel-portrait.md

 ---
-layout: work
+layout: media
 title: "Sunglasses at the beach"
-description: "PaperFaces portrait of @ssgetchel drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @ssgetchel drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-ssgetchel-instagram-lg.jpg
   thumb: paperfaces-ssgetchel-instagram-150.jpg